Venky Mama: Critical reception

-Venky Mama was a block buster at box office but was received average reviews.
+Venky Mama was a blockbuster at box office but was received average reviews.

 The Hans India gave 3 out of 5 stars stating "Having a solid storyline became the biggest plus point for this movie.
 The entire movies revolve around the beautiful relationship between Naga Chaitanya and Venkatesh and the director has executed it in an engaging way".
 Samayam gave 3.5 out of 5 stars stating "Venky Mama will make you laugh, cry and please".

 The Times of India gave 2.5 out of 5 stars stating "Mediocre writing and crass humour let down this comic caper.
 The only saving grace for Venky Mama is the performance of its lead actors Venkatesh and Naga Chaitanya".
 India Today gave 2.5 out of 5 stars stating "Director had to include everything just to play to the gallery and make it please every age group.
 The result is nothing but a colossal disappointment and a wasted opportunity".

 The News Minute gave 2 out of 5 stars stating "Venky Mama is a crowd-pleaser.
 What they call a mass entertainer.
 Two songs.
 Two comedians.
 Two “double-meaning” scenes, one wasted brilliant actor (Prakash Raj), one adored-as-god village head and a silly looking interview panel.
 Not really boring".
 Firstpost gave 2.5 out of 5 stars stating "This isn’t a film where one can judge how well an actor has performed when the writing and treatment leaves a lot to be desired.
 The film rushes through some of its major set-pieces and there’s hardly a build-up to moments where you might end up crying.
 The film just doesn't deliver what it sets out to achieve, and we are left to be content with bits and pieces of emotional sequences between Venkatesh and Naga Chaitanya.
 Venky Mama could have been so much more than what it is, but it's a missed opportunity!".